-A 25% tax credit for qualifying research and development expenditure exists for companies engaged in qualifying inhouse research and development undertaken within the European Economic Area (EEA).
-This credit may be set against a company's corporation tax liability.
-It is available on a group basis in the case of group companies.
-For accounting periods that commenced prior to 1 January 2015, the amount of qualifying expenditure is restricted to incremental expenditure over expenditure in a base year (2003).
+A 25% tax credit for qualifying research and development (R&D) expenditure exists for companies engaged in qualifying in-house R&D undertaken within the European Economic Area (EEA).
+This credit may be set against a company's corporation tax liability, and is available on a group basis in the case of group companies.
 The tax credit is calculated separately from the normal deduction of the R&D expenditure in computing the taxable profits of the company.